Samsung Galaxy S20 Release Date: Tips & Tricks

 If you’re looking to buy a new smartphone in the first half of 2020, the Galaxy S20 series should be on your radar.
 These devices will be top competitors for Apple’s iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max and in-house Android competition like the Galaxy S10 series, Galaxy Note 10, OnePlus 7, and others.

-We don’t have an official Galaxy S20 release date to share just yet, but Frandroid claims the devices will land at retail stores in France on March 13th.
-That means a release in the United States could fall in and around that date.
+We don’t have an official Galaxy S20 release date to share just yet, but thanks to Samsung’s reservation page, we have a pretty good idea about when it’s going to land.

+On company’s Galaxy S20 reservation page you’ll notice that it says “Delivery by March 6 while supplies last.”
+That appears to confirm the rumored March 6th release date, in the United States at least.

 With the Galaxy S20 launch date getting closer, those interested in Samsung’s new flagships should start preparing for their arrival.